How to avoid collisions in 3D-realizations for moving graphs: Acknowledgement

 \section{Acknowledgement}

+This research was funded by the Austrian Science Fund (FWF): Grant no.W1214-N15, project DK9; it was also supported by the strategic program ``Innovatives OÖ 2020'' by the Upper Austrian Government.

-I thank Josef Schicho for posting this problem to me, the parametrization of Dixon-2 moving graph, suggestions on previous-work part of the paper and detailed modification suggestions etc. I thank Jan Legersky for reminding me of edge intersection case, the parametrization of $S_2$ moving graph, and detailed modification suggestions.
-I thank Ralf Hemmecke for helping in debugging the collision-detection program.
-I thank Jose capco for detailed modification suggestions.
+I am genuinely thankful to Josef Schicho for proposing this interesting problem to me, the parameterization of Dixon-2 moving graphs, suggestions on the previous-work part of this paper, comments on modifications, and offering me the Python code for the animation of Dixon-2 moving graphs (from which Figure \ref{fig:dixon2} was screen-shot).
+I am sincerely grateful to Jan Legerský for reminding me of the edge intersection case, providing me with the parameterization of $S_2$ moving graphs, especially for all those down-to-each-sentence detailed comments on the previous manuscript, which to a great extend improve the quality of this paper.
+I thank Ralf Hemmecke for helping with debugging the collision-detection program.